In Alaska, all evictions follow the same process:

 Substantial Property Damage | 24 Hours | No |

 Unless the lease states otherwise, rent is due at the beginning of each pay period and is considered late in Alaska the day immediately after its due date.
-So for example, if rent is due on the first day of the month, it is considered late starting on the second day of the month (if not paid in full).
-There is no right to a legal grace period (i.e. five days) or exceptions for weekends or court-observed holidays.
+Alaska landlords are not required to give tenants a rent payment grace period.
+However, if the lease or rental agreement allows for one, then the landlord must honor it.

 Examples of lease violations include:

-- Disturbing the peace and enjoyment of other persons.
+- Disturbing the neighbors’ peaceful enjoyment of the premises

-- Failing to maintain smoke and/or carbon monoxide detectors.
+- Failing to properly maintain smoke detectors and carbon monoxide detectors

 In Alaska, illegal activity includes:

-- Engaging in prostitution or permitting another to engage in prostitution.
+- Engaging in or allowing others to engage in prostitution

 Illegal Evictions in Alaska

-In Alaska, either of the below actions by a landlord are illegal.
-If proven in court, the landlord could be required to pay the tenant damages and legal fees.
+In Alaska, there are a few different types of eviction actions that are illegal.
+If proven in court, the landlord could be liable for damages including attorney’s fees.

 “Self Help” Evictions